-The content management system (CMS) used by the College, T4 Site Manager, is available for College-branded websites.
-For more information, visit the Site Manager CMS webpages.
+The content management system (CMS), T4 Site Manager, is available for Imperial-branded websites.
+For more information, visit the Site Manager CMS web pages.

-If a College T4 website does not meet your requirements you can request an ICT hosting service.
+If a T4 website does not meet your requirements you can request an ICT hosting service.
 Please see our guidance on when this might be appropriate.
-Our web hosting service offers high availability hosting free of charge, allowing users to set up either a WordPress site or a custom website.
+Our web hosting service offers high-availability hosting free of charge, allowing users to set up either a WordPress site or a custom website.

 Before you request a website, please be aware that you must have the technical ability to develop it yourself or have employed an external supplier to do so.
 A list of recommended suppliers is available on request.